South Walton Margaritas ¡Ay Caramba!

 Bud and Alley’s Taco Bar

 Seaside is such a busy place in the season, but getting a quick drink is easier than ever at Taco Bar.
 The most popular is probably the Top Shelf Margarita, but the other fun and fruity margaritas include, strawberry, mango, raspberry and electric blue.
 Taco Bar carries 38 different brands of tequila from which to choose.
 And if you really want to splurge, try the Margarita Suprema with Superior Extra-Anejo tequila and 100-year anniversary Grand Marnier.
-This extra special beverage comes in a custom logo glass for $100.
 You will cherish every sip.
+See the live Taco Bar webcam >

 The Red Bar